Which of the Following Statements About Hearing Protection are True?

 • The adequacy of hearing protector attenuation shall be re-evaluated whenever employee noise exposures increase to the extent that the hearing protectors provided may no longer provide adequate attenuation.
 The employer shall provide more effective hearing protectors where necessary.

-• The employer shall train each employee who is exposed to noise at or above an 8-hour time weighted average of 85 decibels in accordance with the requirements of this section.
+• The employer shall train each employee who is exposed to noise at or above an 8-hour time-weighted average of 85 decibels by the requirements of this section.
 The employer shall institute a training program and ensure employee participation in the program.

 • The employer shall ensure that each employee is informed of the following: